Edidevi/Vlan-trunking-lab/README.md

    *Because they are on different networks, i didn't use a router so this was expected

 ## :chart_with_upwards_trend: Learning
-- From this lab i learn't how helpful trunk ports can be when dealing with multiple streams of VLAN traffic, keeping  data seperate when one line is used to carry many different types of sensitive data to the same destination via the same line.
+- From this lab i learnt how helpful trunk ports can be when dealing with multiple streams of VLAN traffic, keeping  data seperate when one line is used to carry many different types of sensitive data to the same destination via the same line.
 - I also learnt to avoid using access ports for interswitch links when dealing with VLANs, the access port will strip the packets of their vlan id.